Looking for things to do in Kyoto at night?

 11. Have A Guided Gastronomic Experience Through Kyoto Food Tour

-Alternatively, you can join a guided food tour in Kyoto by night where you get to taste a wide range of Kyoto mouthwatering cuisine while learning a thing or two about the city.
+Alternatively, you can join a guided food tours at Kyoto by night where you get to taste a wide range of mouthwatering cuisine while learning a thing or two about the city.

 A food tour in Kyoto typically will bring the participants to several eateries to try the different local speciality foods.